INDEPENDENTLY RUN BY CATAPULT PR LTD, PRIVATELY FUNDED AND PROUD.

 - Light up your building in Northumberland’s colours

-- Introduce your customers to the sound of the Northumbrian pipes
+- Introduce your customers or visitors to the sound of the Northumbrian pipes

 - Knit the longest Northumbrian scarf!